 Assumptions

-This Blueprint has been created based on information current at the end of September 2019.
+This Blueprint has been created based on information current at the end of September 2019 (updated end of March 2020).
 Where possible, ADP has taken into account possible policy changes, however it is assumed that what is documented above will be what the User Acceptance Testing and Parallel Runs will be based on.

 Risks